-In Introduction, Authors should state the objectives of the work at the end of introduction section.
-Before the objective, Authors should provide an adequate background, and very short literature survey in order to record the existing solutions/method, to show which is the best of previous researches, to show the main limitation of the previous researches, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
+In the Introduction, the Authors should state the objectives of the work at the end of the introduction section.
+Before the objective, the Authors should provide an adequate background, and a very short literature survey to record the existing solutions/method, to show which is the best of previous research, to show the main limitation of the previous research, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
 Avoid a detailed literature survey or a summary of the results.